let's talk

 The basic complexity usually works for corporate sites with simple functionality and costs from $5,000 – $30,000.

-It’s a website up to 15 pages, with custom UX/UI design, CMS integration, a simple database on the backend, and custom animations on the frontend.
+It’s a website of up to 15 pages, with custom UX/UI design, CMS integration, a simple database on the backend, and custom animations on the front end.

 This type of complexity usually requires a minimum number of specialists: a project manager, WordPress or full-stack developer(s), UX/UI designer, and QA engineer.

-Examples of basic complexity websites are landing pages, blogs, portfolios.
+Examples of basic complexity websites are landing pages, blogs, and portfolios.

-The time to develop is about 2 months.
+The time to develop is about two months.

 Illustration to show what factors form the cost of developing a simple website with examples